Eddie Rosario Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Eddie Rosario and his .657 slugging percentage over his past 10 games, battle starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+Eddie Rosario and his .425 on-base percentage over his past 10 games (113 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Los Angeles Dodgers and Bobby Miller on September 3 at 4:10 PM ET.

-In his last game, he went 1-for-3 with an RBI against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Dodgers.

 Eddie Rosario Game Info & Props vs. the Dodgers